asueh/ECSE-275-Final-Project/README.md

 Qualitative Performance:
 The implementation met all pre-determined success metrics.
 The motion profile was smooth due to the DLS solver, avoiding the singularity-induced oscillations found in earlier iterations.
 The dynamic anchoring system successfully eliminated the "link separation" physics errors.
 The single failure observed was a correct rejection of an edge case where the target was physically out of reach.

-5. Conclusion

-I successfully delivered a robust control layer that translates Cartesian vision data into physical actuation.
-The key innovations were the implementation of the Damped Least Squares solver for handling workspace singularities and the development of the Dynamic Anchoring system to stabilize mobile manipulation.

 Future Development: